-HTTPS://CAPITOLWEEKLY.NET/A-MATTER-OF-LIFE-OR-DEATH-CALIFORNIA-NEEDS-A-HOMLESSNESS-STRATEGY/
+HTTPS://CAPITOLWEEKLY.NET/A-MATTER-OF-LIFE-OR-DEATH-CALIFORNIA-NEEDS-A-HOMLESSNESS-STRATEGY/ insufficiently funded, and fails to provide the policy tools required to materially impact homelessness.

 Nearly 5,000 unhoused Californians died in 2021, many of them drawing their last breaths alone on our streets.
 California, which boasts the fifth largest economy in the world, cannot continue to let our neighbors die in public; it's time for something different.